BunyMan/BunyMan/README.md

 👋 Hi, I’m @BunyMan.
 I'm a Software Developer at [BERD®](https://www.berd.eu/home/) and ex-student from [42 Lisboa](https://www.42lisboa.com/)
-👀 I'm interested in AI/Machine Learning and cyber security.
+👀 I'm interested in AI/Machine Learning, cyber security and just overall optimizaton.
 🌱 Currently applying genetic algorithms to non linear problem optimizations.
-Hoping to start learning Rust soon.
+Will start learning Rust soon.
 Python🐍 is my jam
 💞️ Looking to collaborate on anything really, as long as it is code related I'm in and willing to help
 📫 You can send me an email @ jpbuny@gmail.com and I'll answer as soon as I see it!